gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

-When initiator and responder have agreed on a DTLS Chunk protected association and the DTLS Key Management Method by means of handshaking INIT/INIT-ACK the SCTP association establishment continues until it has reached the ESTABLISHED state.
+When initiator and responder have agreed on a DTLS Chunk protected association and the DTLS Key Management Method by means of handshaking INIT/INIT ACK the SCTP association establishment continues until it has reached the ESTABLISHED state.

 When the SCTP session has been established follow the process defined